utkuozdemir/dperson-openvpn-client/README.md

 with the following changes:

 - Periodically builds a new image with the latest `alpine` and `openvpn` versions
-- Produce images with the following tags:
+- Produce `ghcr.io/utkuozdemir/dperson-openvpn-client` images with the following tags:
-  - combination of `alpine` and `openvpn` versions, e.g. `ghcr.io/utkuozdemir/dperson-openvpn-client:alpine-3.18.4-openvpn-2.6.5`
+  - combination of `alpine` and `openvpn` versions in different formats, e.g. `alpine-3.18.4-openvpn-2.6.5` and `2.6.5-alpine-3.18.4` (semver-compatible).
-  - only the `openvpn version`, e.g. `ghcr.io/utkuozdemir/dperson-openvpn-client:2.6.5`
+  - only the `openvpn version`, e.g. `2.6.5`
   - `latest`

 This way: